Prime Minister's Department (Malaysia)

-The Prime Minister's Department (Jabatan Perdana Menteri; Jawi: جابتن ڤردان منتري) is a federal government ministry in Malaysia.
+The Prime Minister's Department (Jabatan Perdana Menteri; Jawi: جابتن ڤردان منتري; officially abbreviated as JPM) is a federal government ministry in Malaysia.
 Its objective is "determining the services of all divisions are implemented according to policy, legislation / regulations and current guidelines".
 It is headed by the Prime Minister of Malaysia followed by other Minister in the Prime Minister's Department.
 The Department consists of the Prime Minister's Office, the Deputy Prime Minister's Office and more than 50 other government agencies and entities.
-The Prime Minister's Department was established on July 1957.
+The Prime Minister's Department was established in July 1957.
 Its headquarters are in Perdana Putra, Putrajaya.